-- · Application controls review

-- · Business continuity/disaster recovery

-- · Cloud computing assessment
+- Cloud computing assessment

 - Data analytics

 - Data privacy

 - Information security and vulnerability assessment

 - ISO27001 reviews

 - IT audit

 - IT governance and organizational effectiveness

 - IT risk assessment

 - Pre- and post-implementation application reviews

-- Service Organization Controls (SOC) reporting
+- System and Organization Controls (SOC) reporting

 Disclaimer: This content is general in nature and is not intended to serve as accounting, legal or other professional services advice.
 Weaver assumes no responsibility for the reader's reliance on this information.
 Before implementing any of the ideas contained in this publication, readers should consult with a professional advisor to determine whether the ideas apply to their unique circumstances.